fucnim17/services-update/README.md

 - Ghostfolio docker-compose file: `/root/ghostfolio/docker/docker-compose.yml`
 - Jellyfin docker-compose file: `/root/jellyfin/docker-compose.yml`
 - Paperless directory: `/root/paperless-ngx/docker/compose`
-- Log file location: `/root/update-ghostfolio/services-update.log`
+- Log file location: `/root/services-update/services-update.log`

 You can modify the variables at the beginning of the script to customize file paths.

-## Services Managed
+## Log Management

-- **Jellyfin**: Updates the media server containers
-- **Ghostfolio**: Updates finance tracking containers and sets proper restart policies
-- **Paperless**: Creates document backups with compression
-- **Docker**: Prunes unused images to save disk space
+The script maintains a detailed log file with timestamps and separators between each run, making it easy to track updates and troubleshoot issues if they occur.

 ## License